thejasgs/AQ-10-Autism-Spectrum-Disorder-Synthetic-Dataset/README.md

 The Datasets directory contains 3 GAN generated datasets.
 Datasets under Datasets/Preprocessed directory are the ones used in our study.

+Datasets are publicly available and if you do use them, please cite our work:

 ## Permission
 @INPROCEEDINGS{11387099,
   author={Solagratia, Nathanael P. and Thejas, G.S.},